HunterShepston/Huffman-Coding/README.md

 This is a program for a lossless compression algorithm known as Huffman Coding.
 The basic idea is that each character gets a unique bitstring , and characters  that appear more frequently will be represented with less bits.
-The encoder is responsible for compressing date into arbitrary bytes, and the decoder will revert it to it's original state.
+The encoder is responsible for compressing data into arbitrary bytes, and the decoder will revert it to it's original state.

 An integral part of this program is an abstract data type called a node.
 Inside every node is a pointer to it's left child, and it's right child (even if the child is NULL).